Daphne Hatcher

 Daphne Roehr Hatcher

-Daphne Roehr Hatcher has been a full-time studio potter for more than thirty years, sharing her studio with husband Gary Hatcher established in 1979.
+Daphne Roehr Hatcher has been a full-time studio potter for more than thirty years, sharing her studio with husband Gary Hatcher, which they established together in 1979.
 She apprenticed in ceramic art studios in Devon, England, with Michael Leach and David Leach from 1976 to 1979 as well as shorter apprenticeship experiences in France and Greece.

 Daphne Hatcher exhibits widely in invitational and juried exhibitions, both nationally and internationally.
 In recent years she has exhibited her ceramic art in the San Angelo Museum of Fine Arts, The University of Iowa Museum of Art, The South Texas Institute for the Arts, The Ohio Craft Museum, The Vermont Clay Studio and the Dallas Visual Arts Center.